neondatabase/website/content/docs/import/import-from-postgres.md

 ## Post-migration steps

 After migrating your data, update your applications to connect to your new database in Neon.
-You will need the database connection string that you used your `pg_restore` command.
+You will need the database connection string that you used in your `pg_restore` command.
 If you run into any problems, see [Connect from any application](/docs/connect/connect-from-any-app).
 After connecting your applications, test them thoroughly to ensure they function correctly with your new database.

 ## Database object ownership considerations

 Roles created in the Neon console, including the default role created with your Neon project, are automatically granted membership in the [neon_superuser](/docs/manage/roles#neon_superuser) role.
-This role can create roles and databases, and select, insert, update, or delete data from all databases in your Neon project.
+This role can create roles and databases, and it can select, insert, update, or delete data from all databases in your Neon project.
 However, the `neon_superuser` is not a PostgreSQL `superuser`.
 It cannot run `ALTER OWNER` statements to grant ownership of database objects.
 As a result, if you granted ownership of database objects in your source database to different roles, your dump file will contain `ALTER OWNER` statements, and those statements will cause non-fatal errors when you restore data to your Neon database if steps are not taken to avoid them.

 <Admonition type="note">
 Regardless of `ALTER OWNER` statement errors, a restore operation still succeeds because assigning ownership is not necessary for the data itself to be restored.
 The restore operation will still create tables, import data, and create other objects.